 These types of billing errors are very hard to fight unless you’ve taken the steps I’ve outlined above.
-Calling the company after it has billed you a cleaning fee will rarely result in a reversal of the charges.
-Your first step is to contact the car rental agency in writing and ask for the incident report and evidence that supports the cleaning fee.
+Calling the car rental company after it has billed you a cleaning fee will rarely result in a reversal of the charges.
+Your first step is to ask, in writing, for the incident report and evidence that supports the cleaning fee.
 If you need help finding a company contact, you can Just Ask Meera.
-She’s Consumer Rescue’s research valet and is always ready to find you the information you need.
+She is Consumer Rescue’s research valet and is always ready to find you the information you need.

 - Review the evidence and share your own.

 Hopefully, at the drop-off location, you took photos of the condition of the rental car (both inside and out).
 You can refute the car rental company’s evidence with your own photos and videos.
 The good news is that most mobile phones automatically timestamp your media files so you can prove exactly when and where you took the images.
 Keep your communication with the car rental company short and polite.
 It’s important not to include a lot of extraneous information.
 If you’ve got evidence that shows the vehicle in great shape when you returned it, the car rental company should remove the charge.
 But if not…

 - File a complaint with the attorney general in the state where you rented the car.